Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    ```
    cd inst-k8s-ansible
    ```
-2) Update host-control-plane file with the required hostname
+2) Update the host-control-plane file with the necessary hostname.

    <img width="410" alt="Screenshot-host-control-plane-file" src="https://github.com/user-attachments/assets/1d465756-4e88-462f-94cd-5b7c8df36d6e">

-4) Update host-workers file with the required hostnames
+4) Update the host-workers file with the necessary hostnames.

    <img width="372" alt="Screenshot-host-workers-file" src="https://github.com/user-attachments/assets/e0476ec1-4ca3-412d-ba72-5a02bf6e17bf">

-6) Update pod-network-cidr file with pod network CIDR.
+6) Update the pod-network-cidr file with the desired pod network CIDR.

    <img width="404" alt="Screenshot-pod-network-cidr-file" src="https://github.com/user-attachments/assets/278507ea-aec9-4535-8097-4b1ac4a49101">

-   * Only networks that falls within private address space ( RFC 1918 ) are accepted.
+   * Only private IP addresses, as defined in RFC 1918, are allowed.
      * ( https://datatracker.ietf.org/doc/html/rfc1918 )
-   * As a best practice, CIDR prefixes /16 to /28 are only allowed.
+   * The deployment is configured to accept CIDR prefixes exclusively within the /16 to /28 range.
-   * Please make sure it doesn't overlap with any other existing networks in your infrastructure.
+   * Ensure that the selected CIDR prefix does not conflict with any existing networks in your infrastructure.
-   * Please choose a CIDR block that is large enough for your environment.
+   * Choose a CIDR prefix that provides sufficient address space for your cluster.

-8) Run the setup.sh script to setup the provided environment for ansible play.
+8) Run the setup.sh script to prepare the environment for the Ansible playbook.
    ```
    ./setup.sh
    ```
    <img width="479" alt="Screenshot-setup-script-run" src="https://github.com/user-attachments/assets/d90744a2-6308-41b0-834e-25d3db0bf713">

-9) Run the playbook if all goes well with above setup.sh script as shown above
+9) Run the playbook if the setup.sh script completes successfully.
    ```
    ansible-playbook inst-k8s-ansible.yaml -u <user-name>
    ```